 For an app which tries to become everything at once, the developers fail to incorporate certain features in it that are otherwise seen in dedicated system emulators.
 This is perhaps most apparent in the Game Boy systems RetroArch emulates.

-Yet, despite missing on the fancy stuff, RetroArch more than makes up for with a very high compatibility of emulation to games from the Game Boy systems library.
+Yet, despite missing on the fancy stuff, RetroArch more than makes up for it with a very high compatibility of emulation to games from the Game Boy systems library.

 Perhaps one major advantage to using RetroArch is that, as an open source software, it is completely free to use.
-RetroArch’s more complicated interface requires a lot of getting used to, so it’s quite a bummber to those who have been using emulators with simplified designs.
+RetroArch’s more complicated interface requires a lot of getting used to, so it’s quite a bummer to those who have been using emulators with simplified designs.

 ClassicBoy may seem like a dedicated Game Boy-only emulator for its name alone, but this free (and paid) Android app also encompasses other classic platforms like the PlayStation, Sega Genesis, and Nintendo Entertainment System.

-Furthermore, the application also features hardware controller support which means players who are not keen on using touchpad for controls can make use of a third-party game controller to play the games.
+Furthermore, the application also features hardware controller support, which means players who are not keen on using touchpad for controls can make use of a third-party game controller to play the games.

 Robert Broglia is a name renowned in the emulation scene and the GBA.emu is his own personal take towards Game Boy Advance emulation.
 As a Game Boy Advance emulator, the GBA.emu has all the features you would want and would expect.